 - Best park – Mackenzie Park

-- Best free activity – National Ranching Heritage Center
+- Free activity – National Ranching Heritage Center

-- Best activity for kids – Prairie Dog Town
+- Activity for kids – Prairie Dog Town

-- Best activity for adults – Lubbock Memorial Arboretum
+- Activity for adults – Lubbock Memorial Arboretum

 - Best food – The West Table Kitchen and Bar